Shepherd Racing Ventures

-Shepherd Racing Ventures is an American professional stock car racing team that last competed in the NASCAR Xfinity Series.
-The team currently fields the No. 89 Chevrolet Camaro, although a driver has yet to be announced.
+Shepherd Racing Ventures was an American professional stock car racing team that last competed in the NASCAR Xfinity Series.
+The team previously fielded the No. 89 Chevrolet Camaro.

 Beginnings

 It began in 2001 in the Craftsman Truck Series as No. 6 with Morgan Shepherd as the owner/driver and Red Line Oil sponsoring, running under the moniker Victory in Jesus Racing.

 Sprint Cup Series

 It moved up to Nextel Cup the next year, fielding the No. 89 Ford Taurus.
 It debuted at New Hampshire International Speedway and ran four more races that year, each ending in a DNF and Victory in Jesus taking over sponsorship.
 After 2002, the team ran a part-time schedule for Shepherd.

 In 2006, Shepherd teamed up with businessmen Tony and Brian Mullet to rename the team as Victory Motorsports.
 The team attended seven of the first nine events, and also entered Kertus Davis for the Crown Royal 400 at Richmond, but failed to qualify in all eight attempts.
 On May 24, it was announced that Shepherd had sold the team to the Mullets, who renamed it as CJM Racing.
 Shepherd retained the Victory in Jesus Racing moniker and the use of the No. 89, racing in the NASCAR Nationwide Series for Davis Motorsports in the meantime.

 On August 1, 2006, Shepherd announced the formation of Faith Motorsports along with businessman Dana Tomes, racing a limited schedule with plans for a full 2007 campaign.
 Shepherd was entered for seven races, and managed to qualify at Richmond and New Hampshire.